HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 cede (v): assign, transfer, to yield or grant typically by agreement

+concede (v): to acknowledge grudgingly or hesitantly, to accept as true, valid, or accurate, to grant as a right or privilege -> concession (n)

+assent (v-n):  concur, agreement, approve

-contrive <cân-traiv> (v): to form or create in an artistic or ingenious manner, to devise, plan
+contrive <cân-traiv> (v): to form or create in an artistic or ingenious manner, to devise, plan despite difficulties

+contrived (adj): unnatural, artificial and difficult to believe

 purloin {sth from sb/sth} (v): to steal something or use it without permission